Rise, and create a more socially just world.

 Requirements for field education

-To complete this program you must successfully complete field education (ie SWK700 Research Methods in Education and SWK701 Designing an Education Research Proposal) for which you are required to obtain a Blue Card (issued by the Public Safety Business Agency).
+To complete this program you must successfully complete field education (ie SWK700 Master of Social Work Field Education 1 and SWK701 Master of Social Work Field Education 2) for which you are required to obtain a Blue Card (issued by the Public Safety Business Agency).

 Your enrolment in field education will be conditional upon the following: